 Vosburgh Brewing Co., which opened September 2021, embodies this perfectly.

 “I’m seventh generation on the farm, [and] it’s still a working apple farm,” Vosburgh Brewing co-owner Mark Stier says.
 Vosburgh Orchards, the Elizaville farm in question, remains family-owned since its start in 1839.
-In fact, a nearly 200-year-old Dutch post and beam barn houses the tasting room.
+In fact, an approximately 200-year-old Dutch post and beam barn houses the tasting room.
 “It was originally part of Livingston’s land.
 One of my ancestors worked for him as a land manager.”

 Originally, the property served as a conventional farm, which raised dairy cows, cultivated grains, grew vegetables, etc. However, starting with Stier’s grandfather, the farm shifted focus toward apples.
 Currently, Arnold Vosburgh (Stier’s uncle) grows about eight different apple varieties.
 A commercial fruit farm, Vosburgh Orchards ships apples anywhere from Florida to Canada.
 Stier, along with his wife Hope and children Ryan and Ella, helps Arnold with this operation.

 “It’s made from Idared, Mutsu, Sheepnose, Golden Delicious, and Greening.
-This last year, we’ve planted a bunch of old French and American-English varietals of cider apples.
+[Recently], we’ve planted a bunch of old French and American-English varietals of cider apples.
 So, we threw a few of those in there as well,” Stier continues.
 Arnie’s is an English-style dry cider.
 With a bold 6.9-percent ABV, notes of caramel and an intense fruit profile round out the cider.

 “Adam Watson used to work for me.
-He’s a geologist, and I’m in geotechnical engineering (and a professional geologist).
+He’s a geologist, and [I have a background] in geotechnical engineering (and am a professional geologist).
 So, he and his partner, Justin, would make [The Red C] and bring it to the lab, and we’d all sample it,” Stier recalls.
-His day job is at Tectonic engineering.

 Back in 2013, Watson and his team were ready to take the leap from home brewing and farmers’ markets.
 Stier mentioned the barn at Vosburgh Orchards, and invited the crew up for a visit.
 It was a pristine fall day when they came to scope out the property.
 Above all, the breathtaking foliage won them over.